-The first time I ever remember him directly attacking either my brother or me, he busted our fish tank with an iron skillet.
+The first time I ever remember him directly attacking either my brother or myself, he busted our fish tank with an iron skillet.
 We were playing Monopoly at the table when he came in from work.
-He took one look at the clothes on the couch that needed to be folded, and became angry at us.
+He took one look at the clothes on the couch that needed to be folded and became angry with us.
 He started yelling about ungrateful children, and how he would show us not to play when there was work to be done.
 He grabbed that skillet off the stove and smashed the front of the fish tank with one swing.
 We were running around trying to save our pets from flopping all around the floor.
 We ended up hiding in a closet until the argument stopped, and all of our fish died.
-He never hit either my brother or me; though, sometimes I think I would have preferred that to him hitting my mom.
+He never hit either my brother or me; sometimes I think I would have preferred that to him hitting my mom.
 Thinking about her bruises and her sad eyes still breaks my heart.

 During my teenage years, I would go for months and not hear one word from my mom.
 It was much later, after I was married and had children of my own, that I realized those were the times that the violence was the worst.
 I do not think she wanted us to know what she was going through, and I do not think I could have bared knowing.
-My mom stayed married to him for nineteen years.
+My mom stayed married to him for 19 years.
 That was long enough for his children to grow up, her children to grow up and for Skippy to pass away from old age.
-Skippy died in August of 1998, and in September of that year, my mom finally left her abuser.
+He died in August of 1998, and in September of that year, my mom finally left her abuser.
 She no longer had to worry about what to do with Skippy if she left.
 He was her baby, and she felt she needed to protect him.
 She had asked for a divorce, and he told her he would kill her before he gave her a divorce.
 Over the next ten days, my mom moved out and his children helped sneak her things out of his house.
-Her husband went around their small town, Fitzgerald, GA, and told everyone that would listen, how he was going to kill her if he caught her.
+Her husband went around their small town, Fitzgerald, GA, and told everyone that would listen how her was going to kill her if he caught her.

 Click here to learn more about the work of Ahimsa House